Abelinho/AccountManagementFullStack/README.md

 ## Step-By-Step guide to setup project on local system
 --clone the project
 --start your docker Engine
---run the follwing command from the root folder: docker-compose up --build
+--run the following command from the root folder: docker-compose up --build